fredjeck/configserver/README.md

-# go-configserver vnext
+# configserver

 ```
 This repository is work in progress
 ```

-Inspired by spring-cloud-config, go-configserver is aimed as cloud/kubernetes payloads and allows to centrally manage your application configuration using gitops.
+Inspired by spring-cloud-config, configserver is aimed as cloud/kubernetes payloads and allows to centrally manage your application configuration using gitops.
 Centrally manage your configuration within a git repositorz - the configuration will be automagically updated on your running pods.

-go-configserver supports :
+configserver supports :

 - mutliple git repositories for one central instance
 - sensitive content encryption